yogurtcon/something/README.md

 # 2020/3/25

 Yesterday, opened the box in Lor, I got two yellow cards, cool.At night, I had grilled fish and barbecue with my friends and played a game called turtle soup.
 I didn't feel anything in the process of playing, but when I got home, things just get worse, my parents were asleep, so the house was very quiet, when I took a bath alone, I would think nonsense, I would scare myself, Why am I so timid.

+# 2020/4/14

+Thousands of years later, I came back.
+You guys didn't expect it, right?
+I didn't expect it, too.
+I didn't expect that I would come back after such a long time.
+In this period of time, I am still playing and changing games.
+Today, I think of two labels for myself.
+Although they are not very accurate, one is called 'new-struck', because I like new things very much, and the other is called 'the party of loopholes', that sounds interesting.
+After playing the game, I finally changed my paper to a more satisfactory one, it's not easy, yes.
+Next, I have to do something, although I think I will continue to be a saltfish.